ysyk2021/the-role-of-feedback-in-employee-goal-setting-techniques-for-providing-effective-feedback-that/src/chapter-6-1.md

-Chapter 4: Cultivating a Growth Mindset Around Feedback
+Cultivating a Growth Mindset Around Feedback
 =======================================================

 Feedback plays a crucial role in employee goal setting techniques, driving performance, and fostering professional development within organizations.
 However, to fully leverage the power of feedback, it is essential to cultivate a growth mindset among employees.
 In this chapter, we will explore strategies and best practices for developing a growth mindset around feedback.